HL7NZ/nhi/input/pagecontent/home.md

 <div>

 All test accounts will be assigned to the bronze usage plan.
-If a Vendor wishes to be assigned to a higher plan, they should contact the Integration team via the [General Enquiry form](https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/36) Please request a change to the usage plan and make sure you include the ClientID at minimum (AppId and Orgid also recommended).
+If a Vendor wishes to be assigned to a higher plan, they should contact the Integration team via the <a href="https://mohapis.atlassian.net/servicedesk/customer/portal/3/group/11/create/36" target="_blank">General Enquiry form</a>.
+Please request a change to the usage plan and make sure you include the ClientID at minimum (AppId and Orgid also recommended).

 Production accounts will be assigned to the silver usage plan.
-If an Organisation wishes to be assigned to the gold usage plan, they should contact the Te Whatu Ora [NHI access team](mailto:NHI_Access@health.govt.nz)
+If an Organisation wishes to be assigned to the gold usage plan, they should contact the Te Whatu Ora
+<a href="mailto:NHI_Access@health.govt.nz"_blank">NHI access team</a>

 If an application reaches its usage plan limit an HTTP 429 error will be returned.
 The expected behaviour is that the application will retry several times with an exponentially increasing delay